Central Bank of Iceland to hold foreign currency auction

 As is stated in the Central Bank’s capital account liberalisation strategy, financial stability will be considered at every stage in the process.
 In view of this, the Central Bank reserves the right to restrict the total transaction volume in consideration of the impact of the auctions on financial institutions’ liquidity.
 The final auction amount will be determined by participation.
 The auction is structured with a single-price format; i.e., all accepted offers will be offered to investors at the same price.
 Settlement of transactions in all three auctions will take place three days after the conclusion of the auction.

 Commercial banks are invited to act as intermediaries for the purchase of Icelandic krónur in exchange for foreign currency.
 Specified primary dealers in the bond market will act as intermediaries in the auction involving payment in Treasury bonds.
 A list of these parties can be found on the Central Bank of Iceland website.
+Minimum amount for participation in the Treasury bond auction will be EUR 10,000.
 Financial institutions that have concluded a collaboration agreement with the Central Bank of Iceland may act as intermediaries (see information below) and will handle investors’ applications for proposed participation in the auction according to the Investment Programme.
 That auction is open to investors whose applications for participation in the Investment Programme have been approved.
+Minimum amount for participation in the Investment Programme auction will be EUR 25,000.
+The deadline for submittal of applications is 13 November 2013.

 The objective of these measures is to sell Icelandic krónur for foreign currency to parties that have decided to invest in the Icelandic economy or in Icelandic Treasury bonds for at least five (5) years.
 As such, they contribute to the acquisition of economical long-term Treasury financing and thereby reduce the Treasury’s refinancing need, as well as attracting foreign capital to the country for long-term investment, thus facilitating the removal of the capital controls.